tarof429/stuckathome/golang/README.md

 }
 ```

-To create our own package, create a file under GOPATH (for example, /home/taro/go/src/github.com/tarof429/go_crash_course/03_packages/strutil/reverse.go) and add our code.
+To create our own package, just create a directory and add our code.
 The function needs to be capitalized.

 ```go
 package strutil